Euproctis limbalis

 Euproctis limbalis, the bordered browntail moth, is a moth of the subfamily Lymantriinae first described by Gottlieb August Wilhelm Herrich-Schäffer in 1855.
 It is known from Australia, including Queensland and New South Wales.

-Hairs on the caterpillar and cocoon may can cause mild to severe skin irritations.
+Hairs on the caterpillar and cocoon can cause mild to severe skin irritations.

 The caterpillars have been recorded as pests feeding on leaves and earheads of sorghum and other millets.